Humboldt Broncos bus crash: Crash

 One of the survivors described how the bus broadsided the semi-trailer truck, which was consistent with the photographic account of the incident.
 A father of one of the victims stated that they "pulled up and saw the front of the bus was gone", and that the normal seating plan on the bus would have been rookies in the front, veterans in the back.
 Survivor Kaleb Dahlgren recounted later that the bus had the 18-year-olds up front, 19-year-olds in the middle, and the 20-year-olds in the back.
 The force of the impact caused both vehicles to come to rest off the highway in the northwest corner, lying on their sides.
-According to the RCMP, the bus carried 29 people, including the driver.
-Fourteen died initially and 15 suffered injuries (three of them critically).
-Two of the critically injured later died in the hospital.

-As part of the emergency response to the accident, Shock Trauma Air Rescue Society (STARS) dispatched three helicopters to assist with transporting victims.
-Several of the injured were taken to the Royal University Hospital in Saskatoon, about 250 km southwest of the accident.
+As part of the emergency response to the crash, Shock Trauma Air Rescue Society (STARS) dispatched three helicopters to assist with transporting victims.
+Several of the injured were taken to the Royal University Hospital in Saskatoon, about 250 km southwest of the crash.
 The truck driver was not injured in the crash.
 Photos show the semi-trailer's load of peat moss was strewn over the ground.
 Police detained and later released the truck driver.
 The RCMP stated that the driver was being provided with mental health and wellness assistance.
 The owner of the trucking company later confirmed that the truck driver was receiving psychological support since his release.

-The team chaplain Sean Brandow arrived at the scene of the accident shortly after the collision and attempted to offer prayers and aid.
+The team chaplain Sean Brandow arrived at the scene of the crash shortly after the collision and attempted to offer prayers and aid.
 Officers directed families of the team towards the Nipawin Apostolic Church, where family and friends gathered to wait.
 One father recounted: "You're at the church and most of the families are there.
 All the veterans' parents start getting phone calls, we got your boy, come to the hospital.
 You get a little deeper and at the end of the night it's mostly the rookies parents there ...
 And then of course the police had the conversation with us."